zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Requires Zeek to be built with ``libmaxminddb``.

-   :f: The filename of the MaxMind City or Country DB.
+   :param f: The filename of the MaxMind City or Country DB.

    :returns: A boolean indicating whether the db was successfully opened.